 Eligibility and Funding

-International students (including EU students) wishing to study at the CDT can apply for a studentship.
-A select number of successful international students will be eligible for entry to the CDT.
-International studentships are limited to 30 percent of the total cohort (each year) and places will be competitive.
-We reccomend international students apply early as places are limited.
+International students can apply for a CDT studentship.
+International studentships are competitive and limited to 30 percent of the total cohort (each year).
+We recommend international students apply early as places are limited.
 The CDT aims to recruit approximately 15 students each year.
+This does not apply to EU students with settled status.

-The academic year 21/22 brings changes to EU student's eligibility for all EPSRC-funded CDT studentships.
-EU and EAA students will become classified as international students if they do not meet the eligibility requirements.
+EU and EAA students are classified as international students if they do not meet the eligibility requirements.
 Eligibility is based on residency not nationality.
-Refer to Annex B (pg 21) of this webpage for eligibility criteria.
+EU students with settled status are classified as Home students and eligible to apply for a majority of the CDT projects.
+For more info please refer to Annex B (pg 21) of this webpage for eligibility criteria.

-Applicants should have, or be expected to obtain, a minimum of a 2.1 undergraduate degree and/or Masters qualification or hold exceptional work experience in a related field (Statistics, Data Science, Computer Science, Electrical Engineering, & Electronics, Engineering, Mathematics, Physics, or any other numerate subjects).
+Applicants should have, or be expected to obtain, a minimum of a 2.1 undergraduate degree and/or Masters qualification or hold exceptional work experience in a related field (Statistics, Data Science, Computer Science, Electronic Engineering, Mathematics, Physics, Engineering, or any other numerate subjects).

 It is not necessary that an applicant has completed their current course of study before applying.
 If an applicant has not completed their current course of study, any offer may be conditional on the eventual degree classification.